vikitaotiz/Leaderboard/README.md

 # todo_list

-TODO List Application
+Leaderboard Application

-This is a simple javascript todo list application.
-The project tests CRUD functionality.
+This is a simple javascript leaderboard application.
+The project tests CRUD functionality, use of callbacks, promises and async functions.

 ## Built With